IBM/cloud-pak-deployer/cp-deploy-helper/README.md

 - prompts for the configuration and status directory, OpenShift details and IBM entitlement key
-- lets you choose which Cloud Pak profile you want to install (Cloud Pak for Data & watsonx, Cloud Pak for Business Automation, or Cloud Pak for Integration)
+- lets you choose which Cloud Pak profile you want to install (watsonx, Cloud Pak for Data & Software Hub, Cloud Pak for Integration, Cloud Pak for Business Automation, or Cloud Pak for Watson AIOps)
 - dynamically builds a `config/cpd-config.yaml` file that contains the OpenShift section plus the Cloud Pak profile you selected
 - provides curated menus for CP4D cartridges, CP4BA patterns/add-ons, and CP4I